coreos/ignition/doc/configuration-v2_4-experimental.md

     * **_tls_** (object): options relating to TLS when fetching resources over `https`.
       * **_certificateAuthorities_** (list of objects): the list of additional certificate authorities (in addition to the system authorities) to be used for TLS verification when fetching over `https`.
         * **source** (string): the URL of the certificate (in PEM format).
 Supported schemes are `http`, `https`, `s3`, `tftp`, and [`data`][rfc2397].
 Note: When using `http`, it is advisable to use the verification option to ensure the contents haven't been modified.
+        * **httpHeaders** (list of lists of strings): specifies a list of headers.
+Each header is represented by a list of two strings, where the first string is the header name, and the second is its value.
+Example: `["Keep-Alive", "300"]`.
+Note: applicable for `http` and `https` source schemes only.
         * **_verification_** (object): options related to the verification of the certificate.
           * **_hash_** (string): the hash of the certificate, in the form `<type>-<value>` where type is sha512.
   * **_proxy_** (object): options relating to setting an `HTTP(S)` proxy when fetching resources.